Skip to content

 • If the access to the database is authenticated by managed identities, the DB creation and user creation must be performed by either the pod identity or a dedicated service principal.
 A managed identity based user can only be created by a user which has Directory Reader permissions on the AAD tenant.
 This is not the case for SQL users.

-• If the access to the database is authenticated by SQL users, there is no need for a pod identity.
-The dedicated service principal is needed to create the database.
-It is also used for the user creation.
+• If the access to SQL Server or PostgreSQL is authenticated by database users, there is no need for a pod identity.
+The configured database administrative connection is used to create databases and users or roles.
 The schema deployment is always performed by the schema deployment user.

 If the databases are hosted on Azure SQL, the database worker needs the required authentication settings for accessing the Azure API.

-• dbdeployment.azuresql
+• dbdeploymentworker.azuresql

 • tenantid, clientid, clientsecret: AAD service principal (or client app) with proper permissions.
 If managed identities will be configured, this user needs directory read permissions.